 Then I tried to get pregnant and the struggles pertaining to CF came to the surface.
 I struggled with fertility and while the true diagnosis was “unexplained infertility”, I knew the CF was the cause.
 I became very frustrated and angry with my situation.
 I was watching friends and family fall pregnant (sometimes without evening trying) and I was devastated.
 That took a huge toll on my mental health.

 Unfortunately, I Still Didn’t Feel The Need For Therapy

 When I became pregnant through the magic of western medicine, everything changed.
 If I thought my mental health was bad before, oh boy did it plummet.
 My pregnancy was tough!
-My health deteriorated quickly and with it my mental health.
-I finally made the call to see a therapist.
+My health deteriorated quickly, and with it my mental health.
+I finally made the decision to see a therapist.

 I worked with a couple different therapists because ultimately you have to find the one that fits your personality and your needs.
 However, everyone just wanted to talk.
 I wanted to heal!
 I told my story 10,000 different ways, but nothing ever changed.
 I would feel satisfaction after a session, but nothing long lasting.
 To me that felt like a band-aid.
 As a result, I pressed the pause button on therapy.
 As I transitioned from being pregnant to being a mom I didn’t have the time or energy to sit and talk about my struggles.
 Who has time to not feel or see progress?